PranavSingh31/SQL-Notes/README.md

 `CREATE VIEW custom_view AS SELECT fname, age FROM employee;`

+`REPLACE VIEW custom_view AS SELECT fname, age, gender FROM employee;` - change the already existing view like this

 `SELECT * FROM custom_view;`

 `ALTER VIEW custom_view AS SELECT fname, lname, age FROM employee;`